Creaous/Creaous/README.md

 - Bachelor of Information Technology (Application Development and Cyber Security)

 ### 💬 Ask me about
-- GraphQL
+- Game Dev
 - Typescript
-- Bun
-- React
-- Next.js
+- Svelte

 ### 📫 How to reach me
 - **Email:** gh@creaous.net